Select the date and time that best suit your needs. Want a walk ASAP? We’ve got you covered.

 Top Pet Caregiver

-Can run with dogs, Oral medicine administration, High energy dogs, Training experience, Dogs who pull, Puppy care, Fast walker
+Can run with dogs, Oral medicine administration, High energy dogs, Fast walker, Dogs who pull, Puppy care, Training experience

 Hello, my name is Kaitlyn, I’m 28 years old and I absolutely love dogs!
 I have over 10 years experience with dogs, ranging in walking neighbors dogs to walking my very own dog as well.
 I am comfortable with dogs of all sizes, breeds, etc. I have always loved dogs since I was younger, and over the years my love for them has done nothing but grow.
 I love playing catch with them, taking them on long walks, and overall just love a dog’s company!